Zhang Jingsheng: Sex Histories

-Following systemic collection of folk songs by Gu Jiegang, Zhou Zuoren, and Liu Bannong in the late 1910s, a periodical entitled Geyao zhoukan (歌謠週刊 (Folksongs Weekly)) was created and attracted the attention of social academics at Peking University, including Zhang.
+Following systemic collection of folk songs by Gu Jiegang, Zhou Zuoren, and Liu Bannong in the late 1910s, a periodical entitled Geyao zhoukan was created and attracted the attention of social academics at Peking University, including Zhang.
 Work around the journal resulted in the creation of the Customs Survey Society (風俗調查會 (Fēngsú diàocháhuì)) in May 1923, with Zhang serving as its first director.
 He outlined sample survey questionnaires and field research methods, seeking to compile information from different Chinese ethnic groups on around forty topics ranging from food to crime and personal hygiene.
 Zhang recommended that the Survey Society collect information on sexuality and sexual customs, but this was vetoed by the rest of the committee, who felt that these topics were too controversial to study.
 Zhang resolved to continue studying sexuality without the society's sponsorship.

 Modern sexology had only recently introduced to China, with the first sexological works—mainly translated from Japanese—appearing during the first decade of the 1900s.
 During the mid- to late 1910s and 1920s, popular discussions of sexuality became more common in the wake of the New Culture and May Fourth reform movements.
 Inspired by the work of British sexologist Havelock Ellis, Zhang became interested in collecting sexual case studies for sociological analysis.